alecsandrapetruescu/serverless-web-application/README.md

     cdk deploy
     ```
    Once deployment completes, the REST API endpoint will be seen as an output.
+7. You will receive an email from AWS with subject containing `Email Address Verification Request`, you will need to
+confirm that you are authorizing the email address.

 #### How it works